-What to Do When Customers Don’t Pay Their Bills
+What Should a Business Do When Customers Don’t Pay?

 Do you consider yourself a good customer?
 Do you ever have trouble paying your bills?
 According Fool.com, 31% of Americans in 2016 had trouble keeping up with their basic living expenses, let alone other bills.
 When customers have trouble paying off their credit debt and bills, it’s not just their debt that hurts but the company as well.
 This article will explain how to avoid non-payments from customers, and the steps to make if customers don’t pay their bills.

 One of the most important things you can do in your business is to keep track of everything.
 Keep updated customer contact information if you’re providing a service to them.
 If they’re paying for a product, make sure they know how long they have to make payments on it or get the payment on time.